the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <captioned-image alt="The Gateway Towers from IM Pei in Singapore" caption="Aren't they wonderful?" imgFile="/guides/singapore/The_Gateway_Singapore.jpg" format="v"/>

-Right behind the DUO, Pei's **Gateway Towers** are such a contrast.
+Right behind the DUO, Pei's **Gateway Towers** is such a contrast.
 They are sleek, sharp, simple, two 150m tall towers, built in the 90s, with trapezoidal plans.
 Its extreme angles make it seem flat and thin from some angles, and its striped facade merges both towers together and remove a sense of scale.
 It is wonderful.

 The sharp angles, however, stirred up _Feng Shui_ masters, and are deemed responsible for many bankruptcies of its tenant companies throughout the years.
 The DUO plot remained vacant for many years, as it was considered bad luck to build across from such aggressive geometry.
 However, the addition of landscaped features seems to have calmed the energy of the site, and it is all in peace now.